Japanese war crimes: Japanese militarism and imperialism

-Militarism, nationalism, Imperialism, and racism, especially during Japan's imperialist expansion, had great bearings on the conduct of the Japanese armed forces both before and during the Second World War.
-After the Meiji Restoration and the collapse of the Tokugawa shogunate, the Emperor became the focus of military loyalty, nationalism, and racism.
+Militarism, nationalism and imperialism, especially during Imperial Japan's expansion through East Asia, had great bearings on the conduct of the Japanese armed forces both before and during the Second World War.
+After the Meiji Restoration and the collapse of the Tokugawa shogunate, the Emperor became the focus of military loyalty and nationalism.
 During the so-called "Age of Imperialism" in the late 19th century, Japan followed the lead of other world powers by establishing a colonial empire, an objective which it aggressively pursued.

 Unlike many other major powers, Japan never ratified the Geneva Convention of 1929—also known as the Convention relative to the Treatment of Prisoners of War, Geneva 27 July 1929—which was the version of the Geneva Convention that covered the treatment of prisoners of war during World War II.
 Nevertheless, Japan ratified the Hague Conventions of 1899 and 1907 which contained provisions regarding prisoners of war and an Imperial Proclamation in 1894 stated that Japanese soldiers should make every effort to win the war without violating international laws.
 According to Japanese historian Yuki Tanaka, Japanese forces during the First Sino-Japanese War released 1,790 Chinese prisoners without harm, once they signed an agreement not to take up arms against Japan if they were released.
-After the Russo-Japanese War of 1904–1905, all of the 79,367 Russian prisoners who were held by the Japanese were released and they were also paid for the labor which they performed for the Japanese, in accordance with the Hague Convention.
-Similarly, the behavior of the Japanese military in World War I was at least as humane as that of other militaries which fought during the war, with some German prisoners of the Japanese finding life in Japan so agreeable that they stayed and settled in Japan after the war.
+After the Russo-Japanese War of 1904–1905, all of the 79,367 Russian prisoners who were held by the Japanese were released, and they were also paid for the labor which they performed during this period, in accordance with the Hague Convention.
+Similarly, the behavior of the Japanese military in World War I was at least as humane as that of other militaries which fought during the war, with some German Empire prisoners of the Japanese finding life in Japan so agreeable that they stayed and settled in Japan after the war.

 Two Japanese commanders, Toshiaki Mukai and Tsuyoshi Noda competing to see who could kill (with a sword) one hundred people first.
 The headline reads, "'Incredible Record' (in the Contest to Decapitate 100 People)—Mukai 106 – 105 Noda—Both 2nd Lieutenants Go Into Extra Innings".

+By the late 1930s, the rise of militarism in Japan led to the creation of a wider Japanese military culture which bore at least superficial similarities to the military culture of Nazi Germany.
+Japan also had a military secret police force within the Imperial Japanese Army, known as the Kempeitai.
+In annexed and occupied countries, the Kempeitai and the Nazi Gestapo performed similar functions, although the Kempeitai had existed for nearly a decade before Adolf Hitler's birth.